MatteP1/thesis/Tasks.md

   - [x] fix indentation
   - [x] Consider renaming 'pt' to 'ap' for abstract points-to in lockfreeMSQ_hocap and lockAndCCfreeMSQ_hocap.

+- [x] Introduce the notion of linearisation points
+- [x] Point out the linearisation points in the proof outlines

 - [ ] Create a section/chapter explaining some of the basic rules (hoare-triples, weakest-precondition, inv-alloc, resource algebra), and also iris in general.

-- [ ] Introduce the notion of linearisation points
-- [x] Point out the linearisation points in the proof outlines

 - [ ] Mention coq and iris version that the code works with.
-- [ ] Give an overview of Coq files and how they refer to sections in report.
+- [x] Give an overview of Coq files and how they refer to sections in report.
 Perhaps mention it at beginning/end of each section, or just have an overview in a section (on the coq formalisation)
 - [ ] Mention how to compile the files (via _CoqProject and make)

 - [ ] Create better notation of nIn, nOut and nVal